hamza1592/sortable-challenge/README.md

 To run the program:
 * Open the terminal
-* Go into the sortable-challenge directory
+* Go into the "sortable-challenge" directory
 * Type sh ./run.sh
 * Press enter